manaakiwhenua/wkt-reprojector-plugin/README.md

 Since it uses Proj v6, it is capable of supporting datum-shift transformations.
 The output includes information about the transformation that was applied, making this suitable for use by applications that need to maintain records of any transformations applied to data.

+Sample screenshots of how this looks in (a development version of) pygeoapi: https://imgur.com/a/yJc4IdU.

 ## Building for release

 Requires wheel.